s-victor/rF2ModdingNotes/src/Create-sequenced-animation-using-IBL-shaders.md

 Also note that you can add sequenced animation to other material, such as normal map for water animation (you will add all those lines into sections that contains "Name":"normalMap", )

+## Important notes

-One more note, currently for JSON file with sequenced animation, material editor can not edit them, if you change anything with material editor, those animation codes may be lost.
+Currently for JSON file with sequenced animation, material editor can not edit them.

+Changing any parameter in material editor will cause animation to stop playing, and requires reloading track to get animation playing again.

+Changing shader type in material editor may result lossing the manually added animation code.

 ## Add Doubleside property to IBL shaders